 Waste is a productivity killer.
 Physical waste gets in the way of your workers and takes up space that could be allocated toward other production activities.
 And that’s just physical.
 Waste also comes in a number of different forms that might be outside of the scope of our colloquial, layman’s definition.
+The elimination of waste can create a safer and more efficient facility.

 The first is defective product, which wastes your time and production materials.
 The second is overproduction, which leads to unused product.
 Next is transportation, which, when done inefficiently, can waste time and fuel.
-Next comes waiting, in which people are standing around due to a lack in continuity or a bottleneck in the production process.
+Next comes waiting and non-utilized talents, in which people are standing around due to a lack in continuity or a bottleneck in the production process.
 Next comes motion, which involves workers needing to unnecessarily move from place to place to shift products between production stages.
 Finally, we have processing, which involves the way in which our processes are designed.
 An example of over-processing would be relying too heavily on inspections instead of designing the production chain to self-regulate throughout.

-In some way, any wasteful process probably commits one or more of these “seven deadly sins” of waste.
+In some way, any wasteful process probably commits one or more of these “eight deadly sins” of waste.
 In this blog post, we’re going to look at five ways in which you can start to systematically eliminate waste from your workplace.
 With practice, this should allow you to slim down your production costs.
 These trimmings add up, and can then be used to further expansion, other improvements, or even make timely holiday bonuses!

 5 Tips Towards Eliminating Waste